All our figures to help you prepare your budget and itinerary in Myanmar. Burma is definitively a perfect country for backpackers

 - To get your visa make sure you don't get scammed by an online agency and always use the official website where the visa is sold for 50$.

 - Make sure you have a travel insurance.
 In case of medical issue, most insurance companies will either bring you to Yangoon or even Thailand for quality medical care.
-See our Travel Insurance comparison blog post.
+See our Travel Insurance comparison blog post to find the best ones for you.